shotstack/oas-api-definition/README.md

 ## Installation

-The project is built using NodeJS.
+The project is built using Node.js.
 To install the dependencies run the command:

 ```
 npm install